troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 2. Install CrewAI (Version 0.28.8)
-CrewAI 0.28.8 is the version that allows offline operation and does not require OpenAI.
+CrewAI 0.28.8 is the version that allows offline operation and does not require OpenAI. bash pip install crewai==0.28.8

-bash
-pip install crewai==0.28.8
 3. Install HuggingFace Transformers
-This is required for your local text‑generation model tool.
+This is needed for the local large language model tool. bash pip install transformers

-bash
-pip install transformers
-4. Install Additional Dependencies
+4. Install more Dependencies
-These are required by CrewAI 0.28.8 and your model wrapper.
+These are needed by CrewAI 0.28.8 and the model wrapper. bash pip install pydantic python-dotenv regex

-bash
-pip install pydantic python-dotenv regex
-(Colab already includes torch, but if running locally you may need to install it.)
+(Colab already has torch, but if running locally you might have to install it.)

 5. (Optional) Install PyTorch if running locally
-If you run the project outside Colab, install PyTorch manually:
+If you run the project outside Colab, install PyTorch manually: bash pip install torch

-bash
-pip install torch
-6. Verify CrewAI Version
+7. Verify CrewAI Version
 To confirm the correct version is installed:

 bash
 pip show crewai

-You should see:
+You should be able to see:
 Code
 Version: 0.28.8

-7. No OpenAI Setup Required
+7. No OpenAI Setup Needed
 Because you are using:

 CrewAI 0.28.8